Chehalis Basin Strategy

 • Continued aquatic habitat degradation and loss

-Aquatic Species Restoration Plan released
+Aquatic Species Restoration Program released

-We have worked in partnership with representatives from the Quinault Indian Nation, Confederated Tribes of Chehalis Reservation, state Department of Fish and Wildlife, and other technical experts to develop the Aquatic Species Restoration Plan (ASRP) as part of the Chehalis Basin Strategy to restore the ecological health of the Chehalis basin.
+We have worked in partnership with representatives from the Quinault Indian Nation, Confederated Tribes of Chehalis Reservation, state Department of Fish and Wildlife, and other technical experts to develop the Aquatic Species Restoration Program (ASRP) as part of the Chehalis Basin Strategy to restore the ecological health of the Chehalis basin.

-The goal of the ASRP is create a comprehensive, science-based restoration plan that improves and protects habitats, ecosystem processes, and populations of salmon, and other native fish and aquatic species while creating flood- and climate-resilient systems that support human needs in the basin.
+The goal of the ASRP is to create a comprehensive, science-based restoration plan that improves and protects habitats, ecosystem processes, and populations of salmon, and other native fish and aquatic species while creating flood- and climate-resilient systems that support human needs in the basin.

 Initial Chehalis Basin Strategy work